MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-mysql-resource-provider-databases.md

 ---
-title: Create MySQL databases | Microsoft Docs
+title: Create MySQL databases in Azure Stack | Microsoft Docs
-description: Learn how to create and manage MySQL databases provisioned using the MySQL Adapter Resource Provider.
+description: Learn how to create and manage MySQL databases provisioned using the MySQL Adapter Resource Provider in Azure Stack.
 services: azure-stack
 documentationCenter: ''
 author: mattbriggs